MackRoe/PythonZendeskChallenge/README.md

 Enter your choice to see the program in action!

 *As of most recent commit, choice options 2 and 3 are functional.
-Choice 1 causes an error that reads as follows*
+Choice 1 triggers the default error*

 "Status: 400 Server Unavailable: Attempt Aborted."